-It is important that we all look after our mental health during this time.
-The NHS has advice about isolating.
+The NHS has advice about mental health if you're isolated from others.
 They also suggest some good apps.

 I recommend having appropriate therapist support in place before reading books which may open up deeper issues in ways you had not expected.